-This past weekend Michael had his formal winging ceremony here in Mississippi — a winging ceremony is when his aviator wings are pinned on.
+This past weekend Michael had his formal winging ceremony here in Mississippi.
 We had family and friends come in from out of town and attend the winging ceremony and accompanying parties.

 On Saturday we had a get-together at our (really) small home.
 When I was planning this party I tried to find other examples of winging party decorations and only found a few other examples online.
 So if there are any other spouses planning a winging party — this is what I did!!